JakeRich7/Wesnoth_Campaign_Creator/README.md

 OR

-1. Download and run 'Wesnoth_Campaign_Creator.exe'
+1. Download and run 'Wesnoth_Campaign_Creator'

-OR

-1. pip install pyinstaller
-2. pyinstaller --noconsole --onefile --icon="wesnoth_plus.ico" --name="Wesnoth_Campaign_Creator" entry.py
-3. run 'Wesnoth_Campaign_Creator.exe'